jcaip/jcaip.github.io/_posts/2019-08-30-Research-Update.md

 Compare against [Sentence Siamese BERT](https://arxiv.org/pdf/1908.10084.pdf).

+Also try intelligent masking for this.
+Note that if this works, this is important, because this is an entirely unsupervised approach - no labels at all, we mine the related samples.

 ## Hierarchical fine-tuning

 The idea here is come from some experiments that my research partner Di ran.